Briefly Graeme Simsion is:

 Edited three novels and three novellas of erotic female fiction including MFM paranormal.
 (See previous).

 Driven a 1962 Kombi around Australia.
 A long time ago.
-But I’ve travelled quite a bit, a lot of it doing seminars on consulting skill and data modeling.
+But I’ve travelled quite a bit, a lot of it doing seminars on consulting skills and data modeling.
+It’s nice on book tours (especially the tough ones in the USA) to be able to catch up with old friends from that previous life.

 For many years drove a 1958 Porsche.
 Now own a 1992 911 which I never drive.
 See reference to erotic fiction writer above.
 See earlier reference to 1980s – it was the end of the boom and conspicuous consumption.